 - have a G.P.A. of 2.75 or higher for all general education courses;

-- have a G.P.A. of 3.0 or higher in chemistry and physics courses;
+- have a G.P.A. of 3.0 or higher in chemistry, biology, physics, earth/space science courses;

 - have a G.P.A. of 3.0 or higher for EDCP-6101, EDUC-3440, and SPED-6101, with a grade of "C" or better in each course;

 - earn a grade of "B" or better in EDUC-2310,EDUC-6301, EDUC-6302, EDUC-6330, and EDUC-6340;

 - earn a grade of "B" or better in EDUC-4999;